 A typical CCRC may provide different types of living units, each of which provides a different level of medical or long-term care.
 Usually an entrance fee is required in the form of an immediate lump-sum payment and then monthly fees are paid thereafter.
 The lump-sum payment and monthly fees entitle the resident to certain lifetime medical and long-term care services, in addition to housing in the CCRC.
 A taxpayer generally may deduct a portion of these fees as medical expenses.
 The monthly fees generally are higher than rents paid for a comparable house or apartment.
 However, as much as 30% or more of the fees may be tax deductible as a medical expense.

 Medical expenses are only deductible for taxpayers who itemize deductions.
-In addition, the deductible portion is limited to the amount that exceeds 7.5% of your Adjusted Gross Income (AGI) in 2012.
-Starting in tax year 2013, the threshold will increase to 10% of AGI, thanks to the affordable care act.
-If you are age 65 (before year end) or older, the 7.5% threshold applies through 2016.
-Seniors age 65 or older who are considering a CCRC should do so before 2016 to maximize the deductible portion of the entrance fee.
+Under the Tax Cuts and Jobs Act (TCJA) the deductible portion is limited to the amount that exceeds 7.5% of your Adjusted Gross Income (AGI) in 2020.
+Starting in tax year 2021, the threshold will increase to 10% of AGI, unless Congress extends the lower floor.